LegoTypes/ha-synthetic-sensors/docs/Dev/state_and_entity_design_guide.md

 - **Architectural Integration**: HA state detection is integrated into the layered, compiler-like evaluation system
 - **VariableResolutionResult**: Enhanced variable resolution returns structured results with HA state detection
 - **Duplicate Prevention**: The system prevents duplicate dependency entries during variable resolution
-- **Default State**: All HA state values (None, "unavailable", "unknown") default to `STATE_UNKNOWN` for consistency
+- **Handler Priority System**: Specific handlers (none/unknown/unavailable) take precedence over fallback handlers

 ## State and Entity Idioms

 1. **Sensor Evaluation Order** The main sensor has two states - the pre-evaluation state and the post-evaluation state.
 The main sensor is evaluated before attributes are evaluated.
 A main sensor state cannot be circular to itself.
 References to the main sensor state (backing or external entities) are evaluated prior to any other evaluation.
 Attribute formulas are evaluated in dependency order, ensuring that all referenced values are available.
 2. **Main Formula State Idiom** If a sensor has a resolvable backing entity, the `state` token in the main formula resolves to the current state of the backing entity.
 If there is no backing entity, `state` refers to the sensor's own pre-evaluation state.
 3. **Attribute State Idiom** In attribute formulas, the `state` token always refers to the result of the main sensor's formula evaluation (i.e., the main sensor's calculated value after all variables and dependencies are resolved), never directly to the backing entity.
 4. **Self-Reference Idiom** In main formulas, referencing the sensor by its key (e.g., `my_sensor`) or by its full entity ID (e.g., `sensor.my_sensor`) is equivalent to using the `state` token.
 All three resolve to the backing entity's state (if present) or the sensor's previous value (if not).
-If the backing entity value is None, it is treated as `STATE_UNKNOWN`.
+If the backing entity value is None, it can be handled by alternate state handlers.
 5. **Attribute Self-Reference Idiom** In attribute formulas, referencing the main sensor by its key or entity ID is equivalent to using the `state` token.
 All attribute forms resolve to the main sensor's calculated value (post-evaluation).
 6. **State Reference Idiom** The main state can reference attributes but those attribute references are dereferenced prior to main sensor state evaluation.
 Attributes can reference other attributes within the same sensor by dot notation, i.e., `state.myattribute`.
 These references are resolved in dependency order, and circular references (either with the main sensor state or to other attributes) are detected and prevented.
 7. **Variable Inheritance Idiom** All variables defined in the parent sensor are automatically available in attribute formulas.
 8. **Direct Entity Reference Idiom** Any formula can reference the state of any Home Assistant entity directly by its full entity ID (e.g., `sensor.some_entity`).
 This always resolves to the current state of that entity.
 9. **Error Propagation Idiom** If a required entity or variable cannot be resolved, or if a data provider returns invalid data, a specific exception is raised (`BackingEntityResolutionError`, `MissingDependencyError`, or `DataValidationError`).
 Fatal errors are never silently converted to error results.
-However, None values from backing entities are treated as `STATE_UNKNOWN` rather than causing errors to allow for integration initialization.
+However, None values from backing entities can be handled by alternate state handlers to allow for integration initialization.
-10. **Consistent Reference Idiom** The same reference patterns (`state`, sensor key, entity ID) are supported in both main and attribute formulas, but their meaning is context-dependent (main formula = backing entity or previous value;
-    attribute = main sensor's calculated value).
+10. **Consistent Reference Idiom** The same reference patterns (`state`, sensor key, entity ID) are supported in both main and attribute formulas, but their meaning is context-dependent (main formula = backing entity or previous value; attribute = main sensor's calculated value).

 ## Enhanced Dependency Reporting

 The synthetic sensor package provides enhanced dependency reporting to improve debugging and monitoring capabilities.
 When dependencies are unavailable or contain HA state values, the system reports detailed information including both variable names and entity IDs.

 ### Dependency Reporting Format